MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/encoding-policy.md

 We recommend the default policy be maintained except for specific scenarios.
 It can be useful to modify the default column's encoding policy to fine tune control over the performance/COGS trade-off.
 For example:

 * The default indexing applied to `string` columns is built for term searches.
 If you only query for specific values in the column, COGS might be reduced if the index is simplified using the encoding profile `Identifier`.
 For more information, see [the string data type](../query/datatypes-string-operators.md).
 * Fields that are never queried on or don't need fast searches can disable indexing.
 You can use profile `BigObject` to turn off the indexes and increase maximal value size in dynamic or string columns.
+For example, use this profile to store HLL values returned by hll() function.

 ## How it works